Congratulations, you’ve decided to climb Mount Kilimanjaro, and now you are wondering how to ensure you make it to the roof of Africa.

 Also, make sure you have sun protection, including a sun hat, and sunscreen.
 It is easier to get sunburned in high elevations, and sunburn will increase discomfort levels and your propensity towards dehydration.
 There are lots of other items that you will want to bring along on your trek to the summit.
 For a detailed gear list, see here.

-6. Bring mountain treats.
-When at altitude, people often lose their appetite.
+At high altitude, people often lose their appetite.
 Even with the extreme levels of exertion, getting the calories in to keep you going can be a strangely challenging task.
 To make sure a decrease in appetite doesn’t make you run out of the fuel you need to make it to the top, we encourage you to bring some of your favorite, high-calorie snacks to munch on for your climb.

 We will feed you very well, but you may find a desire to eat some comfort snacks from home.
 The idea is to pack goodies you will eat even if you don’t have an appetite.
 Yes, junk food and candy are totally fine!
 Don’t worry, you will burn off every last calorie, and the treats help provide the energy you need for that extra push to make it to the top.
 You also want to pack things that don’t melt or freeze.
 Chocolate, nuts, hard candy and protein bars are some personal favorites we see our clients bring.
 M&M’s combined with mixed nuts is an excellent choice because M&M’s don’t tend to melt, whereas other types of chocolate may during the lower reaches of the climb.

-7. Believe!
 A positive mental attitude can keep you going when fatigue and doubts arise.

 Believe in yourself.
 Remember, you don’t walk the path all at once, you walk it one step at a time and as long as you take the next step, you will reach the summit.
 It is easy to get overwhelmed and exhausted, but remember, you are on vacation.
 Enjoy yourself!
 Kick back and relax with your fellow climbers during the evenings and have fun.